genidma/teatime-accessibility/README.md

     - `Alt+R`: **R**efresh Statistics
     - `Alt+E`: **E**xport to CSV
     - `Alt+C`: **C**lear History

+### Visual & Focus Accessibility
-- **Focus Management**: Proper focus order and visual focus indicators
+- **Focus Management**: Proper focus order with **clear and steady visual indicators** to show where the focus is, reducing sudden visual changes.

 ### Screen Reader Support
-- **Proper Labels**: All controls have descriptive labels
+- **Proper Labels**: All controls have descriptive labels for clear understanding.
-- **Status Updates**: Status changes are announced to screen readers (I have to test this)
+- **Status Updates**: Status changes are announced to screen readers (needs testing).
-- **Live Regions**: Timer updates are announced visually and through the audio prompt (bell)
+- **Live Regions**: Timer updates are presented **in a stable and consistent way** and through audio prompts (see below)

 ### Audio Accessibility
-- **Sound Notifications**: Audio feedback (bell 🔔 )at the completion of each session
+- **Sound Notifications**: Audio feedback (bell 🔔) at the completion of each session.
+If you choose to enable audio prompts.
-- **Desktop Notifications**: System notifications for timer completion
+- **Desktop Notifications**: System notifications for timer completion.
-- **Fallback Sounds**: System bell if audio files aren't available

 ## Installation

 ### Prerequisites
-Before running the install script, install the required system dependencies:
+Before running the install script, please install the required system dependencies:

 ```bash
 sudo apt install python3-dev libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-venv gir1.2-gtk-3.0